lynoure/bvb2ynab/README.md

 you want a lot of bank details there.

 ## Contributing
-It's probably too early for anyone to do that, but pull requests are welcome.
+Bug reports, feature requests and pull requests are welcome.
-Please keep the tests up to date though.
+Please keep the tests and example data in example-file-in-utf8.csv up to date when you change or add code!

 ## License